Iron Butt LogoSolar Eclipse Rides

 You will need special glasses to view a solar eclipse.
 The American Astronomical Society provides a list of reputable vendors of eclipse glasses and hand held viewers found here: https://eclipse.aas.org/resources/solar-filters

-Refer to this URL, https://www.timeanddate.com/eclipse to determine the date, time and path of both solar and lunar eclipses.
+Refer to this path maps on https://www.timeanddate.com/eclipse to determine the date, time and path of both solar and lunar eclipses.
 It also will provide the time of maximum view for your location.

-All eclipse rides listed on the above site may qualify for an Eclipse 1000 certification.
+Any eclipse listed on timeanddate.com may qualify for Eclipse 1000 providing you are in a viewing area.

 Only Total Solar, Annular Solar and Total Lunar are eligible for the Gold level certification.